sergigon1979/cleanoutbound/docs/index.md

 <div class="hero">

 <p>
 Strategy consultant turned RevOps, turned Sales Leader, turned Founder.
 I helped build sales systems from the ground up at Twitter and Stripe.
-I'm also a nerd who reads patterns in everything through the lens of history, evolutionary biology, economics, and moral philosophy.
+I'm also a nerd who reads patterns in everything through the lens of history, evolutionary biology, economics, psychology and moral philosophy.
 </p>

 <p>